sam-carvalho/service-catalog/README.md

 2. Delete and Edit: An option to delete and edit services and categories will be implemented soon to allow users to further customize their experience.
 3. Sort Services by Category: A sorting option will be added to allow users to sort services based on their respective categories, making it easier to navigate and find desired services.
 4. Dark Mode: Users will be able to switch between light and dark mode by using a toggle on the top of the page
+5. Backend enhancements: GSI on the ServicesTable for querying services by categoryId to efficiently list all services in a given category.

 ## Project Management